🍽️ RESTAURANT INSURANCE SPECIALISTS

 Partner, Direct Insurance Services

 Texas is the state where the workers comp decision is a business strategy choice — not just a policy purchase.
 Multi-unit operators here either subscribe to the state framework with Texas Mutual or competitive market pricing — or they elect non-subscriber status with an ERISA-governed alternative plan and direct tort exposure on every employee injury.
 That single decision reshapes the entire workers comp and Employer Liability architecture.
 Here's what most Texas restaurant programs miss.
 The renewal cycle treats the subscriber-or-non-subscriber decision as a checkbox at quote time — not as the structural choice it actually is.
-Standard underwriting templates carry forward whatever the prior dec page reflected, bound off without re-scoping.
-The TABC seller-server training that anchors the safe-harbor defense on dram-shop claims sits in a stack of compliance binders, not in the coverage program's defense substance.
-And the 2025 Texas Supreme Court mixed-use ruling closed coverage carve-outs prior renewal cycles never anticipated on Buffalo Bayou and Deep Ellum properties.
-What we do is read your Texas operator profile — subscriber-or-non-subscriber posture, TABC permit class, late-hour exposure on East 6th or Midtown or Deep Ellum, multi-unit footprint, mixed-use building exposure — together, on video.
-We walk through your Employer Liability tower against non-subscriber tort reality, your TABC seller-server training documentation against the safe-harbor defense it's supposed to anchor, and your business interruption sized to Texas peak-cycle and storm-season recovery.
+Standard underwriting templates carry forward whatever the prior dec page (the policy summary page) reflected, bound off without re-scoping.
+The TABC seller-server training that anchors the safe-harbor defense on over-service liability claims (dram-shop) is sitting in a training folder, not operationally documented in the management observation logs and transaction records that actually defend the claim.
+And the Texas proportionate-responsibility framework allocates partial liability on slip-and-fall and premises claims even when a triple-net lease assigns maintenance duty to the tenant — exposure prior renewal cycles never re-scoped on Buffalo Bayou and Deep Ellum properties.
+What we do is read your Texas operator profile — subscriber-or-non-subscriber posture, TABC permit class, late-hour exposure on East 6th or Midtown or Deep Ellum, multi-unit footprint, premises-liability exposure — together, on video.
+We walk through your Employer Liability coverage against non-subscriber tort reality, your TABC seller-server training documentation against the safe-harbor defense it's supposed to anchor, and your lost-income coverage (business interruption) sized to Texas peak-cycle and storm-season recovery.
 If you're running multi-unit across Texas — what's your current program doing for subscriber-or-non-subscriber posture, and where does your safe-harbor documentation actually live when a Texas dram-shop claim hits?
 Sound fair?

 When was the last time anyone read your lease and your liquor license requirements against your actual policy schedule?